-If you have been practicing an art from Japan that has a lineage and you have never been there for training, and your school is secret, and you can't show any techniques then something is wrong.
-There is no school in Japan that functions this way.
+If you have been practicing an art from Japan that has a lineage and you have never been there for training, and your school is secret, and you can't be shown any techniques then something is wrong.
+No school in Japan functions this way.
 No one is operating with that much secrecy.
 Be skeptical of anyone that tells you otherwise.
 A private attitude is different than a secretive one.
 It is normal to visit the dojo and observe training at least once before joining.

 If you're someone in a school like that, then you are probably in a dangerous situation.

 Someone who devotes 30 years of their life to a system that is so secretive that there is no information anywhere, no demos, no open discussions of their history or lineage, even their systems name is secret; that is a sea of red flags.
 That is completely unacceptable.

 If you spent 30 plus years of your life training in that environment, then something is wrong.

 Any sane and rational person could get involved in that type of school.
 Even as a young or impressionable person, it can happen, but we must grow up and look around and see its not the norm.
 Questions should begin popping up at some point.